rabbitmq/rabbitmq-website/site/stomp.md

 ## <a id="tls" class="anchor" href="#tls">TLS Support</a>

-To use TLS for MQTT connections, [TLS must be configured](/ssl.html) in the broker.
+To use TLS for STOMP connections, [TLS must be configured](/ssl.html) in the broker.
 To enable TLS-enabled STOMP connections, add a TLS listener for STOMP using the `stomp.listeners.ssl.*` configuration keys.

 The plugin will use core RabbitMQ server